A high credit score makes it easier to qualify for the best credit cards. But you don’t need a great score to qualify

 How to improve your score for better cards

 If you want to improve your credit score, take two main steps.
 First, pay your credit card bills and any other loans you might have on time each month.

 Next, if you have credit card debt, pay off as much as you can.
 Using less of your credit limit will boost your score.
-Just be sure not to close credit cards that you pay off, since that will give you less available credit and hurt your credit score by lowering your credit utilization ratio.
+Just be sure not to close credit cards that you pay off, since that will give you less available credit and hurt your credit score by increasing your credit utilization ratio.

-Andrea Woroch, a consumer-savings expert in Bakersfield, California, says that another key to improving your credit score is to eliminate the negative spending habits that contribute to credit card debt.
-“Identifying and eliminating triggers that lead to impulse buys is key to keeping your credit in tip-top shape,” says Woroch.
+Andrea Woroch, a consumer-savings expert, said in a previous interview that another key to improving your credit score is to eliminate the negative spending habits that contribute to credit card debt.
+“Identifying and eliminating triggers that lead to impulse buys is key to keeping your credit in tip-top shape,” said Woroch.

 Woroch recommends that those who struggle with impulse buying should delete deal apps from their phones and unsubscribe from store newsletters to help eliminate the temptation to overspend.

 What credit card can I get with bad credit?

-Credit bureau Experian defines a very poor FICO score as being in the 300 to 579 range.
-If your score falls into this range of bad credit, you’ll most often qualify for secured credit cards.
+If your score falls into the range of bad credit, you’ll most often qualify for secured credit cards.
 These operate just like traditional credit cards, except their credit limits are tied to a deposit you make when applying for the card.
 For example, you might deposit $500 with the card issuer and then receive a secured credit card with a maximum credit limit of $500.

 It’s easier to qualify for these cards because banks are protected.
 If you fail to make your payments, the bank can pay them off using your deposit.